Skip to content

 A very important point to understand is that the state of a FSM depends on its previous history, as only certain paths through the various possible states are permitted, according to the requirements.
 In software, the FSM can not - or at least should not - be instructed by other processes to go to a specific state.
 Instead, the software FSM receives input, which, according to its internal rules, govern the state transitions.
 You can think of it as an Object, whose internal data representing the state can only be altered by an associated internal program.

-See also the state machine definition and an example on our web-page.
+For more information, refer to the state machine definition and an example.

 Q2.
 So a state is a number?